 Here's how I told the kids to use the pins:

-Finally, here is everything you'll need if you want to do this with your calc kids, too!
+Finally, visit my Teachers Pay Teachers site HERE for everything you'll need if you want to do this with your calc kids, too!

 The first two pages are the two graphs I used.
 The next five pages are the cross sections that I printed off on cardstock.
 The graphs/cross sections are sized to fit together.
 All you'll need is some foam sheets, pins, and Sharpies. :)